 ½ teaspoon salt

-1 tablespoon + 1 teaspoon good quality vanilla
+1 tablespoon + 1½ teaspoons good quality vanilla

 Place the cooled pie shell on a parchment lined baking sheet.
-Make sure the oven is preheated to 325 degrees.
-In a large bowl, whisk together the melted butter, brown sugar and salt until the butter is absorbed.
-Beat in the eggs, one at a time, then the corn syrup and vanilla.
-Place 3½ cups of nuts in the bottom of the springform pan spreading them into an even layer.
-Carefully pour the filling over the nuts.
-Let the filling settle and then add the additional ½ cup of nuts if you wish.
-(We tend to opt for an abundance of nuts.)
-Carefully cover the edges of the pie with strips of aluminum foil to prevent overbrowning.
-Place the baking sheet with the pie on the middle rack of the preheated 325 degree oven.
-Bake for 45 minutes, then rotate the baking sheet and bake for an additional 20-30 minutes.
-The center of the pie should feel set when gently pressed and when tested with a wooden skewer, will come out clean.
+Make sure the oven is preheated to 350 degrees F. In a large bowl, whisk together the melted butter, brown sugar and salt until the butter is absorbed.
+Beat in the eggs, one at a time, then the Golden or corn syrup, vanilla and bourbon.
+Place 4 cups of nuts in the bottom of the springform pan spreading them into an even layer; don't pack them down.
+Gradually pour the filling over the nuts; let the filling settle.
+Place the baking sheet with the pie on the middle rack of the preheated 350 degree oven.
+Loosely cover the pie with aluminum foil.
+Bake for 60 minutes, rotating the baking sheet halfway through.
+Lower the oven temperature to 325 degrees F, remove the aluminum foil and bake for an additional 20-25 minutes; the center of the pie should feel set when gently pressed and when tested with a wooden skewer, will come out clean.
 Transfer to a rack and let cool completely before slicing.